Kinetic theory of non-thermal fixed points in a Bose gas: Introduction

 We briefly summarize the key results obtained in this work.
 We begin with a systematic discussion of global conservation laws and show, along the lines of \cite{Svistunov1991a}, that the exponent of $n(p)\sim p^{-\kappa}$ of the universal scaling function (\Eq{intro:statNTFPscaling} and \Fig{NTFP}b) determines which type of universal scaling evolution is possible: Depending on the spatial dimension $d$ and the dynamical exponent $z$, for $\kappa<d$ particle number and energy are concentrated both in the IR, for $\kappa>d+z$ both are concentrated in the UV, while in between these limits, particles are in the IR while energy is in the UV.
 As a result, only the latter case allows for a bidirectional transport of particle and energy concentrations as described above.
 In contrast, if both, particles and energy are at the same end of the spectrum, global conservation laws strongly constrain the dynamics such that only single-side wave-front evolutions leading to the buildup of wave-turbulent cascades are possible, cf.~\cite{Svistunov1991a}.

 We focus on fixed-point solutions, obeying $n(p,t)=t^{\,\alpha}f(t^{\,\beta}p)$ as well as spatial scaling $n(p)\sim p^{-\kappa}$ within a regime of momenta $p$.
 We anti\-cipate that the fixed point, strictly speaking, is reached in the scaling limit, i.e., at asymptotic times.
 However, at any finite time, scaling according to the fixed-point solution can be realised already to a very good approximation.
-To obtain these solutions, we perform a scaling analysis of wave-Boltzmann-type kinetic equations using different perturbative and non-perturbative approximations.
+To obtain these solutions, one performs a scaling analysis of wave-Boltzmann-type kinetic equations using different (non-)perturbative approximations \cite{Berges:2010ez,Orioli:2015dxa}.

-While the bidirectional transport at a non-thermal fixed point is a general phenomenon, the specific situation we focus on here is that of an $N$-component Bose gas with $O(N)\times U(1)$ symmetric interactions.
-We can analytically describe this by means of a kinetic equation derived within a Schwinger-Keldysh functional path integral approach.
-The derivation of the kinetic equation with a non-perturbative many-body $T$-matrix forms the main basis of the theory.
-This $T$-matrix involves a coupling function $g_\mathrm{eff}(p)$ obtained within a next-to-leading-order large-$N$ approximation of the dynamic equations for Greens functions.
+While the bidirectional transport at a non-thermal fixed point is a general phenomenon, the specific situation we focus on here is that of an $N$-component Bose gas with U$(N)$ symmetric interactions.
+One can analytically describe this by means of a kinetic equation derived within a Schwinger-Keldysh functional path integral approach \cite{Berges:2010ez,Orioli:2015dxa}.

+Our analytic computation of the non-perturbative many-body $T$-matrix entering the kinetic equation forms the main basis of the present paper.
+This $T$-matrix involves a coupling function $g_\mathrm{eff}(p)$ obtained within a next-to-leading-order large-$N$ approximation of the dynamic equations for Greens functions \cite{Scheppach:2009wu}.
 This builds on and goes beyond, e.g., Refs. \cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez,Orioli:2015dxa,Berges:2015kfa}, see also closely related work in Refs.~\cite{Karl2017b.NJP19.093014,Deng:2018xsk,Berges:2015ixa,Schachner:2016frd,Berges:2017ldx,Walz:2017ffj}.
 In physical terms, the non-perturbative $T$-matrix reflects the fact that in the scaling regime, at energies below $\mu$, the dynamics is dominated by phase excitations, which in the large-$N$ limit, are mainly the relative phases between the fields \cite{Mikheev2018a.arXiv180710228M}.